adster101/hastingsdigital/hbmf/index.md

 By using this third party service for the ticket sales the scope of the work becomes much smaller.
 In effect we're then looking at a straightforward migration/re-design.

-This is useful as by keeping the scope of the work to a minimum the work can be completed for a much smaller up front cost.
+This is useful as by keeping the scope of the work to a minimum it can be completed more quickly with less cost.

-Also, a smaller amount of work means it should achievable in a shorter space of time.
-Given the reasonably tight deadline for this project - I'm assuming that the site needs to be up and selling ticket by early April - this should be a good thing.

-There are also other advantages.
+There are also other advantages of using Shopify.
 For example:

 - Possible to sell tickets via a Facebook 'app'
 - Embed a 'buy tickets now' button into an email and broadcast to a mailing list